 In the book Dialogic Organization Development: The Theory and Practice of Transformative Change, I describe how practitioners might guide clients through the learning journey required for leading transformations in the three stages of Initiating, Facilitating and Sustaining a transformational change process.
 In a blog series last year, I further described how practitioners might prepare to facilitate transformations in these complex times by going through the learning process themselves.

-In the course of all that, I have been also been synthesizing a simple planning framework that acknowledges the complexity of transformation journeys.
+In the course of all that, I have also been synthesizing a simple planning framework that acknowledges the complexity of transformation journeys.
 The framework integrates the adaptive, transformative learning and collaborative engagement processes (dialogic OD practices).
 Under these conditions, organization transformations are almost always evidenced to be successful[ii].
 It entails 12 planning steps in the iterative cycle through initiating, facilitating and sustaining transformations with Resonance storytelling at the core.
 It is for those serious about leading a process of transformation by continually collaborating with stakeholders to plan and co-create sustainable change and move away from “the way it’s always been done,” in order to get sustainable results.
 It is for leaders willing to hold themselves and others in the balance of the known and unknown and who have the strength to say, I don’t know, lets figure it out together.

 Figure 1: A Resonance Transformation Framework